 Thanksgiving pie 2023: Find out your traditional holiday pie to bake as per your zodiac sign

+Thanksgiving day 2023: Find out your traditional holiday pie to bake as per your zodiac sign

 The holidays are almost here, and it's a perfect time to gather with loved ones and enjoy tasty dishes.
 There's something special about homemade meals that unite people, like soft dinner rolls, creamy mashed potatoes, and that delicious Thanksgiving turkey.
 And when it comes to sweet treats during the holidays, freshly baked pies steal the spotlight.
 With lots of flavours to choose from, each pie brings back different memories.
 If you want to add some warmth and magic to your celebration, bring along a pie.
 And if you're unsure which flavour to bake, let your zodiac sign help you decide according to your zodiac's traits.